GameServersHub-LLC/Knowledgebase/docs/Path of Titans/Guides/Curve Overrides/Modded Dinosaurs/Ancient Monster/index.md

 # Path of Titans Ancient Monster

-The Ancient Monster Mod team is a Modding group dedicated to bring speculative evolved Monster to the games of Path of titans and ark
+The Ancient Monster mod team is a Modding group dedicated to bring speculative evolved Monster to the games of Path of Titans.

 [Discord Link](https://discord.gg/WyqmaNqPKb)